yandex-cloud/docs/en/datalens/security/index.md

 All employees have access to {{ datalens-short-name }} by default.
 To access {{ datalens-short-name }} from outside the corporate network, the [two-factor authentication](https://wiki.yandex-team.ru/passport/yateamtotp/) is needed.

-Access to ChartEditor is [restricted](../editor/index.md) for external employees.
+Access to СhartEditor is [restricted](../editor/index.md) for external employees.

 {% endif %}